ultralytics/flickr_scraper/README.md

 [![DOI](https://zenodo.org/badge/242235660.svg)](https://zenodo.org/badge/latestdoi/242235660)

+## About Us

+Ultralytics is a U.S.-based particle physics and AI startup with over 6 years of expertise supporting government, academic and business clients.
+We offer a wide range of vision AI services, spanning from simple expert advice up to delivery of fully customized, end-to-end production solutions, including:
+- **Cloud-based AI** systems operating on **hundreds of HD video streams in realtime.**
+- **Edge AI** integrated into custom iOS and Android apps for realtime **30 FPS video inference.**
+- **Custom data training**, hyperparameter evolution, and model exportation to any destination.

+For business inquiries and professional support requests please visit us at https://www.ultralytics.com.

-# Contact
+## Contact

-**Issues should be raised directly in the repository.** For additional questions or comments please email Glenn Jocher at glenn.jocher@ultralytics.com or visit us at https://contact.ultralytics.com.
+**Issues should be raised directly in the repository.** For business inquiries or professional support requests please visit https://www.ultralytics.com or email Glenn Jocher at glenn.jocher@ultralytics.com.